 Vocational Rehabilitation Services: The Basics

-If you or your loved one are interested in getting a job and would like help, Vocational Rehabilitation Services (VRS) is a good place to start.
-Sometimes “VRS” is called “VR.”
-Vocational Rehabilitation Services (VRS) is a State-Federal partnership.
-It is a program that helps individuals with disabilities achieve their employment goals.
-Goals are based on interests, strengths and talents.
+If you or your loved one are interested in getting a job and would like help, Vocational Rehabilitation Services (VRS), sometimes called “VR” is a good place to start.

 As stated by VRS, “eligible individuals must have a physical or mental impairment which creates a substantial impediment to employment and must require Vocational Rehabilitation Services to prepare for, secure, retain or regain employment.
 There must also be a reasonable expectation that you will be able to benefit from Vocational Rehabilitation Services in terms of an employment outcome.”